SpanShu96/SpanShu96.github.io/_pages/about.md

   - /about.html
 ---

+My name is Honglin Shu (舒 泓霖).
 I am a Ph.D. student at the [Principles of Software Engineering and Programming Languages Lab (POSL)](https://posl.ait.kyushu-u.ac.jp/en/), Kyushu University, under the supervision of Prof. [Yasutaka Kamei](https://posl.ait.kyushu-u.ac.jp/~kamei/) and the co-supervision of Prof. [Dong Wang](https://dong-w.github.io/).
 Before joining the POSL, I obtained my MSc degree with distinction at Hong Kong Polytechnic University under the supervision of Prof. [Korris Fu-Lai Chung](https://scholar.google.com/citations?user=D4ErdGoAAAAJ&hl=en).

-My research interest lies in AI4SE, especially trustwrothy deep learning for code-related tasks (e.g., software testing and security).
+My research interest lies in deep learning and its application in software engineering, especially trustwrothy deep learning for code-related tasks (e.g., software security & testing).

-A data-driven personal website
+# Education Experience

+Work Experience
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.